-- Pratt Research Fellows: Three semesters of independent undergraduate engineering study, plus summer research
+Three semesters of independent undergraduate engineering study, plus summer research.

-- Bass Connections: Interdisciplinary university research teams—teams last for two semesters; some have a summer session
+Interdisciplinary university research teams—usually two semesters; some have a summer session.

-If you even want more flexibility for your independent study, explore the research interests of Duke Engineering's faculty.
-With the right match of interests, you can work with faculty from any department—not just faculty from your department or major.
+With the right match of interests, you can work with faculty from any department, including but not limited to the faculty members from your department or major.

 - Biomedical Engineering (BME)

 - Mechanical Engineering and Materials Science (MEMS)

 Visit the Courses by Department sites listed below to learn more about the independent study courses offered by each department:

 - Biomedical Engineering (BME) »